nfappiah/Image-Classification-using-Deep-Transfer-Learning-with-PyTorch/README.md

 ## Acknowledgements

 I am grateful to AWS for awarding me the AWS AI & Machine Learning Scholarhip to pursue the nanodegree in "AI Programming with Python" through Udacity.
-This Jupyter notebook represents one of the final projects I undertook as part of the requirements to complete the nanodegree.
+This Jupyter notebook represents one of two final projects I undertook as part of the requirements to complete the nanodegree.